 Part of iodine’s vital role in both thyroid and liver health contributes to protecting the breasts from abnormalities.
 Practitioners use iodine therapeutically to assist the body in resolving breast cysts, as well as uterine fibroids and ovarian cysts.

 Essential to breast development and protective against cysts, iodine desensitizes estrogen receptor in the receptors in the breasts.
 Iodine reduces estrogen production in overactive ovaries, making it therapeutic for those suffering from estrogen dominance, premenstrual syndrome and polycystic ovarian syndrome.

 In my clinical experience, iodine is one of the best support minerals for acne and eczema.
 Iodine is also an important antioxidant as well as an inducer of apoptosis in cancerous tumors.
 Iodine has anti-sclerotic properties making it beneficial for use in persons with atherosclerosis.
-Historically iodine has been used to treat syphilis, malaria, scarlet fever, obesity, depression, pneumonia, uterine fibroids and prostatic hypertrophy.
+Historically iodine supplementation has been used to treat syphilis, malaria, scarlet fever, obesity, depression, pneumonia, uterine fibroids and prostatic hypertrophy.